Skip to content

 Overview

-The autogen.beta.network module turns one or more Agent instances into a multi-agent network — a hub-and-spoke topology where a central registry coordinates session-based, protocol-driven exchanges between named agents.
+The autogen.beta.network module turns one or more Agent instances into a multi-agent network — a hub-and-spoke topology where a central registry coordinates channel-based, protocol-driven exchanges between named agents.

 It is fully opt-in.
 Bare Agent continues to work standalone with no behavioural change when this package is not imported.
 Adopt the network when you need any of the following: